reverendbedford/neml2/README.md

 NEML2 is provided as open source software under a MIT [license](https://raw.githubusercontent.com/reverendbedford/neml2/main/LICENSE).

+### Build and installation

+Building should be as easy as cloning the repository, configuring with CMake, building with `make`, and testing with `make test`.

+By default NEML2 will download the current CPU-only version of torch.
+To instead use a system torch set CMake options `-DLIBTORCH_DIR=/path/to/your/torch`.
+If you use the default build you will get a CPU-only version of torch and performance might suffer compared to a CUDA version.

 ### NEML2 features and design philosophy

 - **Modular constitutive models**: NEML2 material models are modular – they are built up from smaller pieces into a complete model.
 For example, a model might piece together a temperature-dependent elasticity model, a yield surface, a flow rule, and several hardening rules.
 Each of these submodels is independent of the other objects so that, for example, switching from conventional J2 plasticity to a non J2 theory requires only a one line change in an input file, if the model is already implemented, or a relatively small amount of coding to add the new yield surface if it has not been implemented.
 All of these objects are interchangeable.
 For example, the damage, viscoplastic, and rate-independent plasticity models all use the same yield (flow) surfaces, hardening rules, elasticity models, and so on.